skyportal/applecider/README.md

     ├── transient_dataset.py         # preprocess dataset, save as "new" object alerts └── notebooks
 └── files
-    └── cider_BTS.csv  # objects (+ classification) used to train AppleCiDEr that are in the public Bright Transient Survey └── logo    # versions of draft logo
+    ├── ZTF_IDs.txt    # all ZTF IDs used in AppleCiDEr's dataset └── cider_BTS.csv  # objects (+ classification) used to train AppleCiDEr that are in the public Bright Transient Survey

+└── logo

 ```